dLogan807/automated-mobile-assistant/README.md

 ## Development Setup

-Currently, the app is not in a state in which it can be used on a device.
+Currently, the app is not in a state in which it can be used on a mobile device.
 However, it may be configured for development by following these steps:

 1. Follow this [tutorial](https://www.youtube.com/watch?v=VFDbZk2xhO4) to install Flutter and Android Studio.
 The use of other editors, such as Visual Studio Code, is up to personal preference.